Basics

 Damping-off phase

-Phytophthora can kill young seedlings shortly after emergence as well.
+Soybean seeds can be infected before emergence, causing them to rot.
+Phytophthora often kills young seedlings shortly after emergence.
 Plants infected at this stage will show typical "damping-off" disease symptoms.

 Symptoms of infection at later growth stages may include yellowing, wilting and death of plants, or stunting and yellowing with no death.